 This Yoga Vacation program is included in our all-inclusive accommodation rates, which include meals, yoga classes, satsangs, and daily Yoga Vacation workshops, as well as access to our beautiful beach and the ashram grounds and amenities.

 Our housing options are designed for a range of budgets and personal needs and vary from self-pitched tents to luxurious beachfront suites to comfortable cabins.
 All of our accommodations are welcoming and simple, and the diverse spectrum allows you to relax and enjoy your time with us at the ashram.

-Payments We accept Visa, MasterCard, American Express, Discover, cash (US dollars), and US certified bank drafts to the name Sivananda Ashram Yoga Retreat.
-We do not accept personal checks or travelers checks.
+Payments We accept Visa and MasterCard.
+We do not accept American Express, Discover, personal checks, or travelers checks.
 All deposits and payments in US dollars only.

-Deposits To guarantee your reservation, a $300 deposit is required per person.
+Deposits To guarantee your reservation, a $300 deposit is required.
 The balance is due at least 14 days before your arrival; we will send you an email reminder a week before we process the balance.